DeLion13/device_monitoring/README.md

 4. **Start the server**:
     ```bash
-    cargo run --bin device-monitor
+    RUST_LOG=info cargo run --bin device-monitor
     ```

 5. **Start the client**:
     ```bash
-    cargo run --bin device-simulator
+    RUST_LOG=debug cargo run --bin device-simulator
     ```

 6. **Enable logging** (optional):
    You can enable logging using the environment variable `RUST_LOG=<info/warn/debug/error>` to see logs for debugging or monitoring purposes.
+I suggested my logging levels in higher but they are not mandatory.
+You may use your own or avoid them at all.

 7. **Testing with Postman**:
    Use Postman to test the API and manage WebSocket connections.